 This was our lunchtime view.
 We lounged for the better part of an hour on the precipice of a rocky outcrop.
 Afterward, we walked all over the scene, pushing to the furthest parts of the peak.
 You’ll see when you get up there that folks run the trail right out to the point of the mountain.

 Along the backside of Black Elk Peak are a multitude of ribbon trees.
 These ribbons are placed with direction in mind — north, south, east, west — and it appears they are grouped (mostly) in one area.

 Here we are beginning the long, frustrating trip down the mountain.
 It was admittedly hot that day, but the symphony of complaints headed our way could not be foretold at this point.
 All was well here.
 Our spirits were brimming the splendor of a mountain peak.
 How could this not carry us through to the end of the trail?
 We were fools to think otherwise.
 Its as if we had never met our own children.

-Once we arrived back at Sylvan Lake, and the shoes were returned to their feet — one child rolled the last mile barefoot — and the demands to move back to Seattle subsided, and throats were parched from relentless accusations of abuse, we spent twenty seconds admiring the sunlit setting.
+Once we arrived back at Sylvan Lake, and the shoes were returned to their feet — one child went barefoot the last mile — and the demands to move back to Seattle subsided, and throats were parched from relentless accusations of abuse, we spent twenty seconds admiring the sunlit setting.
 Dad stopped to photograph some geese and found himself all alone as the family continued marching to the car.